 The team on the ground in Antarctica includes Klesh, JPL lead scientist Kevin Hand, University of Western Australia engineer Dan Arthur, and mechanical engineer Dan Berisford, who will be putting the three-foot long rover through rigorous testing over the next few months — including evaluation of how well it uses the two onboard cameras to record imagery.

 “BRUIE will carry several science instruments to measure parameters related to life, such as dissolved oxygen, water salinity, pressure and temperature,” said Berisford, who will monitor the instruments throughout the trials.
 He recognizes, though, that the environment on other planets might be completely different from anything even Antarctica could offer.

 “Once we get there,” he adds, “we only really know how to detect life similar to that on Earth.
 So it’s possible that very different microbes might be difficult to recognize.”

 NASA recognizes all of this and, already quite used to thorough experimentation, is dedicated to developing the rover until everything’s just right.
 The team will continue to monitor and make adjustments to BRUIE until it can perform under the ice for months at a time, remotely navigate without a tether, and dive deeper into the ocean.

 While BRUIE is being tested below sea ice, NASA is also currently working on the Europa Clipper orbiter, which itself is scheduled to take flight in 2025 to study Jupiter’s moon Europa.
-This could provide an opportunity to lay plans for even deeper planetary exploration, including missions that could search for life well above the ice.
+This could provide an opportunity to lay plans for even deeper planetary exploration, including missions that could search for life well beneath the ice.